Frost-group/Frost-group.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-We are an experimental / computational / theoretical research group based in the Department of Chemistry at Imperial College London.
+We are an experimental:computational:theoretical (about 20:30:30 ratio) research group based in the Department of Chemistry at Imperial College London.

 Our aim is to combine experiment and theory to develop new functional